Pilonidal cyst resection

-Tell your health care provider:
+Tell your provider:

 After the procedure:

-Pilonidal cysts come back in about half of the people who have surgery the first time.
+Pilonidal cysts come back in about one half of the people who have surgery the first time.
 Even after a second surgery, it may come back.

-Last reviewed on: 4/5/2015
+Last reviewed on: 9/19/2021

-Reviewed by: Debra G. Wechter, MD, FACS, general surgery practice specializing in breast cancer, Virginia Mason Medical Center, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Debra G. Wechter, MD, FACS, General Surgery Practice Specializing in Breast Cancer, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.